 USS Arizona Memorial

 The USS Arizona memorial, built atop the sunken battleship adjacent to Ford Island, is surely the best known site at the Pearl Harbor memorial.
-It is only accessible by boat, and unfortunately the dock out at the memorial showed signs of structural instability in mid-2018 and is closed for repair until mid-2019.
+It is only accessible by boat.
+Update: After a lengthy closure for repairs to the dock, the USS Arizona memorial reopened to the public on September 1, 2019!

 After the movie, everyone in the time slot is ushered outside for a narrated cruise around the harbor (normally this would be the time to visit the USS Arizona Memorial).
 You’ll hear a little more about the attack, but more about the history of the memorial itself (thank you, Elvis!) and stories of the heroes then and now.